-Prepare all Reagents, Samples and Standards.
+Prepare all reagents, samples and standards.
+Set a Blank well without any solution.
 Add 50 μl of Standard or Sample to each well.

-Add 50 μl of HRP-conjugate to each well and incubate for 60 minutes at 37°C.

-Aspirate and wash 3 times.

-Add 50 μl of Substrate A and 50μl Substrate B to each well and incubate in the dark for 15 minutes 37°C.

-Add 50 μl of Stop Solution.
+Add 50 μl of HRP-conjugate (1x) to each well (excluding the blank) and incubate for 60 minutes at 37°C. Aspirate and wash 5 times.
+Add 90 μl of Substrate and incubate for 20 minutes at 37°C. Add 50 μl of Stop Solution.
 Read immediately at 450nm.

-CALCULATION OF RESULTS (QUANTITATIVE ASSAY)
+CALCULATION OF RESULTS

-Average the duplicate readings for each standard, control, and sample and subtract the average zero standard optical density.
-Create a standard curve by reducing the data using computer software capable of generating a four parameter logistic (4-PL) curve-fit.
-As an alternative, construct a standard curve by plotting the mean absorbance for each standard on the x-axis against the concentration on the y-axis and draw a best fit curve through the points on the graph.
-The data may be linearized by plotting the log of the target antigen concentrations versus the log of the O.D. and the best fit line can be determined by regression analysis.
-It is recommended to use some related commercial software to do this calculation, such as CurveExpert.
-This procedure will produce an adequate but less precise fit of the data.
+Average the duplicate readings for each standard, control, and sample.
+Create a standard curve by plotting the mean absorbance for each standard on the X-axis against the target antigen concentration on the Y-axis and draw a best fit curve through the points on the graph.
+The data may be linearized by plotting the log of the target antigen concentration on the Y-axis versus the O.D. of the standards on the X-axis and the best fit line can be determined by regression analysis.
+The linear equation (Y = mx + b) can be used to calculate the standard curve where Y is the log of the concentration of the standard and x is the O.D. value of the standard.
 If samples have been diluted, the concentration read from the standard curve must be multiplied by the dilution factor.